Labradorite: Properties, Facts and Photos

 The finest grade labradorite exhibits vivid flashes of blue or green.
 Red, yellow and grey can also sometimes be seen.

-Alternative words to describe similar effects in other stones include aventurescence for aventurine, adularescence for moonstone, and schiller which is used for moonstone and sunstone but can also be used for labradorite.
+Terms used to describe similar optical effects in other stones include aventurescence for aventurine, adularescence for moonstone (not rainbow moonstone), and schiller, which is commonly used for sunstone.
+Although sometimes also used for labradorite, labradorescence is the correct term.

 More About Labradorite